minswap/minswap-dex-v2/amm-v2-docs/amm-v2-specs.md

 #### 3.3.5.2 Datum
+- _pool_batching_stake_credential_: Stake Credential of `Pool Batching` validator
 - _asset_a_: The Pool's Asset A
 - _asset_b_: The Pool's Asset B
 - _total_liquidity_: Total Share of Liquidity Providers
 - _reserve_a_: Asset A's balance of Liquidity Providers
 - _reserve_b_: Asset B's balance of Liquidity Providers
-- _trading_fee_numerator_: Numerator of Trading Fee
+- _base_fee_a_numerator_: Numerator of Trading Fee on Asset A side
-- _trading_fee_denominator_: Denominator of Trading Fee
+- _base_fee_b_numerator_: Numerator of Trading Fee on Asset B side
-- _profit_sharing_opt_: (Optional) Numerator and Denominator of Profit Sharing percentage, this is the percentage of Trading Fee. (eg, Trading Fee is 3%, Profit Sharing is 1/6 -> Profit Sharing = 1/6 * 3%)
+- _fee_sharing_numerator_opt_: (Optional) Numerator of Fee Sharing percentage, this is the percentage of Trading Fee. (eg, Trading Fee is 3%, Profit Sharing is 1/6 -> Profit Sharing = 1/6 * 3%)
+- _allow_dynamic_fee_: allow Batcher can decide volatility fee for each batch transaction

 #### 3.3.5.3 Redeemer
- - **Batching**:
-   - _batcher_address_: Address of Batcher
-   - _input_indexes_: The Indexes of Orders are processing (it will be explained below)
-   - _orders_fee_: The list of batcher fee will be deducted from orders' fund.
-Batcher can decide the amount of fee for each orders.
-The Batcher Fee can not exceed the maximum batcher fee.
-   - _license_index_: Index of the UTxO holding Batcher License Token in the Transaction Inputs.
- - **MultiRouting**:
+ - **Batching**
-   - _batcher_address_: Address of Batcher
-   - _license_index_: Index of the UTxO holding Batcher License Token in the Transaction Inputs.
-   - _routing_in_indexes_: Indexes of Pool UTxOs in the Transaction Inputs
-   - _routing_out_indexes_: Indexes of Pool UTxOs in the Transaction Outputs
-   - _order_fee_: Batcher fee will be deducted from orders' fund.
-Batcher can decide the amount of fee for each orders.
-The Batcher Fee can not exceed the maximum batcher fee.
- - **UpdatePoolFeeOrStakeCredential**:
+ - **UpdatePoolParameters**:
    - _action_: There are 2 actions in this redeemer.
-     - _UpdatePoolFee_: Allow Admin to update Liquidity Pool's fee (Trading Fee and Profit Sharing).
+     - _UpdatePoolFee_: Allow Admin to update Liquidity Pool's fee (Trading Fee and Fee Sharing).
+     - _UpdateDynamicFee_: Allow Admin to enable/disable Liquidity Pool's dynamic fee.
      - _UpdatePoolStakeCredential_: Allow Admin update Pool's Stake Credential.
 It allows Minswap can delegate Liquidity Pool's ADA to different Stake Pools
-   - _admin_index_: Index of the UTxO holding Admin License Token in the Transaction Inputs.
- - **WithdrawLiquidityShare**:
+ - **WithdrawFeeSharing**
-   - _admin_index_: Index of the UTxO holding Admin License Token in the Transaction Inputs.

 #### 3.3.5.4 Validation
+- **Batching**: validate that a Pool can be spent if there's a `Pool Batching` validator in the `withdrawals`
+- **UpdatePoolParameters**: Allow Whitelisted Authorizers update Liquidity Pool's fee (Trading Fee and Fee Sharing), enable/disable Dynamic Fee or update Pool's Stake Credential.
+It allows Minswap can delegate Liquidity Pool's ADA to different Stake Pools
+   - transaction has to include Global Setting UTxO in the first element of Transaction reference inputs
+   - validate transaction has to be executed by the authorizers.
+   - validate there is a single Pool UTxO in Transaction Inputs and single Pool UTxO in Transaction Outputs and:
+     - Pool Input contains 1 valid Pool NFT Token
+     - Pool Input and Output Value must be unchanged
+     - Transaction contain only 1 Spending Script (Pool Script).
+It will avoid bad Admin stealing money from Order Contract.
+   -  validate Transaction won't mint any assets
+   -  Each **UpdatePoolParameters** action has limited power to change some of Pool's parameters and stake address.
+Otherwise, it's not allowed
+      -  _UpdatePoolFee_:
+         -  Update _base_fee_a_numerator_, _base_fee_b_numerator_ and the new value must be between **5** and **2000**
+         -  Update _fee_sharing_numerator_opt_ is None or Some and the new value must be between **1666** and **5000**
+         -  Pool Address must be unchanged (both Payment and Stake Credential)
+      -  _UpdateDynamicFee_:
+         -  Update _allow_dynamic_fee_ value to True or False
+         -  Pool Address must be unchanged (both Payment and Stake Credential)
+      -  _UpdatePoolStakeCredential_:
+         -  Update Pool's Stake Credential to any other Stake Address
+- **WithdrawFeeSharing**: Allow Whitelisted Fee Sharing taker can withdraw Liquidity Share to any Addresss.
+   - transaction has to include Global Setting UTxO in the first element of Transaction reference inputs
+   - validate transaction has to be executed by the Whitelisted Fee Sharing.
+   - validate there is a single Pool UTxO in Transaction Inputs and single Pool UTxO in Transaction Outputs and:
+     - Pool Input contains 1 valid Pool NFT Token
+     - Pool Input and Output Address must be unchanged (both Payment and Stake Credential)
+     - Pool Datum must be unchanged
+     - Transaction contain only 1 Spending Script (Pool Script).
+It will avoid bad Admin stealing money from Order Contract.
+   - validate Transaction won't mint any assets
+   - validate Admin withdraws the exact earned Fee Sharing amount:
+     - Earned Asset A: Reserve A in Value - Reserve A in Datum
+     - Earned Asset B: Reserve B in Value - Reserve B in Datum
+   - validate Pool Out Value must be Pool In Value sub Earned Asset A and Earned Asset B

+#### 3.3.6 Pool Batching Validator

+Pool Batching validator is the sub logic of `Pool Validator`, it will ensure Batching transaction executing Orders in the correct way and Liquidity Providers' funds cannot be stolen in any way.

+#### 3.3.6.1 Parameter

+- _authen_policy_id_: The PolicyID of `Authen Minting Policy`
+- _pool_payment_cred_: Payment Credential of `Pool Validator`

+#### 3.3.6.2 Redeemer

+- _batcher_index_: Index of the the batcher in authorized batchers list.
+- _license_index_: Index of the UTxO holding Batcher License Token in the Transaction Inputs.
+- _orders_fee_: Batcher fee will be deducted from orders' fund.
+Batcher can decide the amount of fee for each order.
+The Batcher Fee can not exceed the maximum batcher fee.
+- _input_indexes_: The Indexes of Orders are processing (it will be explained below)
+- _pool_input_indexes_opt_: The Indexes of Pools are processing (it will be explained below)
+- _vol_fees_: The Volatility Fee for each Pool.
+Batcher can charge more fee to each batch through off-chain calculation and it's only affected if Pool enables `allow_dynamic_fee`.

+#### 3.3.6.3 Validation

+Batching validation has 2 scenarios:
-- **Batching**: This redeemer will be called on Batching Transaction.
-It can process all types of Orders except **SwapMultiRouting** Order
+- **Batching 1 Pool**: It can process all types of Orders except **SwapMultiRouting** Order
-   - validate batcher with valid License Token must be presented in Transaction Inputs:
-     - Batcher must sign a Batching transaction.
-     - A valid license token is the token having expired timestamp as TokenName and must be within current time and current time + _maximum_deadline_range_
+   - transaction has to include Global Setting UTxO in the first element of Transaction reference inputs
+   - validate transaction has to be executed by the Whitelisted Batcher.
    - validate _input_indexes_ must not be empty and be unique list
    - validate Transaction won't mint any assets
    - validate there is a single Pool UTxO in both Transaction Inputs and Outputs and must have the same Address (both Payment and Stake Credential)